 2. High-Fiber Diet

-These prebiotic fibers include onions, asparagus, bananas, certain grains, some root vegetables, garlic, bananas, and leaks.
+Examples of soluble fiber include legumes, beans, many fruits, oats, barley, and root vegetables.
+Prebiotic fibers include onions, asparagus, bananas, certain grains, some root vegetables, garlic, bananas, and leeks.
 This type of dietary fiber is a viable source of good gut bacteria.

 3. Lactose-Free Diet